erickveil/ProgrammingNotes/Websockets.md

 To establish a connection to the WebSocket and handle incoming JSON messages in C++/Qt, you can use the `QWebSocket` class provided by the Qt WebSockets module.
 Below is a step-by-step guide on how to do this:

+### Install the WebSockets Module

+Use your package manager or the Qt Maintenance Tool and search for `websockets` on the Qt version you'll be building with.
+It doesn't come standard with Qt.

 ### Include Qt WebSockets Module

 Make sure you have the Qt WebSockets module installed.
 Add it to your `.pro` file: